-Unlike traditional buried wire fences which require costly installation, SpotOn lets you create fences of nearly any shape and size by simply walking a perimeter.
+Unlike traditional buried wire fences which require costly installation, SpotOn lets you create “invisible” dog fences of nearly any shape and size by simply walking a perimeter.

-Because there are no wires or base stations needed, you can create a truly wireless fence anywhere you have a view of the sky.
-Store up to 10 fences for weekend getaways, exploring the park, or moving to a new home.
+Because there are no wires or base stations needed, SpotOn is the best invisible dog fence for weekends away, exploring the park, or moving to a new home.

 Because SpotOn uses satellite technology—not buried wires—the cost of your fence will stay the same, whatever the size of your property.